 The Angular applications we've created so far are single-page apps.
-Last week, before using Angular CLI, the URL of our To Do List was always localhost:3000 no matter what the application or user was doing, displaying, or clicking.
+Last week the URL of our To Do List was always localhost:3000 no matter what the application or user was doing, displaying, or clicking.

 While Angular allows us to perform many dynamic actions on a single page, sometimes our applications require multiple pages.
 In the next few lessons we'll learn how creating multi-page apps differs from the single-page apps we've made so far.
 We'll also plan what pages the application we're creating together should contain.

 This lesson will only cover planning the structure of our new app.
 You do not need to create any of the components discussed here yet.
 We'll create the components detailed here together in upcoming lessons.